-5. Select SPO library save locations to add to your new content source (optional)
+5. Select SharePoint Online library save locations to add to your new content source (optional)

-The search options available for SPO library content sources
+The search options available for SharePoint library content sources

 In the Search pane, this is how our content source that connects to multiple libraries shows up:

-How to set up search filters for SPO library content sources
+How to set up search filters for SharePoint library content sources

 If you've never heard of Managed Metadata, then you might want to check out this article first.